|Standards Group||Improvement Category||Standards Category|

-The National School Categorisation System provides a systematic view of a school’s performance, based on publicly available data and the school’s own self-evaluation in respect of leadership, learning and teaching.
+The National School Categorisation System provides a systematic view of a school’s performance, based on publicly available data and the school’s own self-evaluation in respect to leadership, learning and teaching.

 The system offers a holistic approach to school improvement, which allows the regional consortia challenge advisers to take the context of the school into account when determining the level of support a school requires to support it to improve.

 The National School Categorisation system gives us a clear and fair picture of how well our school is performing compared with other schools across Wales.